 The study found that for overweight cats, the risk of developing obesity could be a more important risk factor than the type of food that a cat eats.
 For cats of a normal weight, the type of food that they ate did seem to make a difference, as cats of a normal weight that were fed dry food were at higher risk of developing diabetes than cats fed a wet food diet.

 As the research shows, the link between diabetes and dry cat food isn’t conclusive.
+Several factors including breed genetics come into play, but most studies link cats being overweight and the lack of physical activity with the development of diabetes.

 The most important thing to do if you have a diabetic cat is to follow the guidance provided by your veterinarian.
 There isn’t a “one size fits all” approach when it comes to managing a cat’s diabetes.
 Switching your cat from dry food to another diet may not be the right thing to do in your cat’s individual case.